-For Fiscal 2017 equity awards, Pay Governance provided the competitive market incentive levels based on its assessment of accounting values.
+For Fiscal 2018 equity awards, Pay Governance provided the competitive market incentive levels based on its assessment of accounting values.
 Pay Governance then provided data for our long-term incentive values by utilizing accounting values.
 Accounting values are reported directly by companies to the survey databases and are determined in accordance with GAAP.

 While management used the Pay Governance calculations as a starting point, in accordance with past practice, management recommended adjustments to the aggregate number of UGI Corporation stock options and AmeriGas Partners and UGI performance units calculated by Pay Governance.
-The adjustments were designed to address historic grant practices, internal pay equity and the policy of UGI that the three-year average of the annual number of equity awards made under the 2013 UGI Plan for the fiscal years 2015 through 2017, expressed as a percentage of common shares outstanding at fiscal year-end, will not exceed 2 percent.
+The adjustments were designed to address historic grant practices, internal pay equity and the policy of UGI that the three-year average of the annual number of equity awards made under the 2013 UGI Plan for the fiscal years 2016 through 2018, expressed as a percentage of common shares outstanding at fiscal year-end, will not exceed 2 percent.
 For purposes of calculating the annual number of equity awards used in this calculation: (i) each stock option granted is deemed to equal one share, and (ii) each performance unit earned and paid in shares of stock is deemed to equal 4.67 shares.
-The adjustments generally resulted in (i) with the exception of Messrs.
-Gallagher and Rosback, a decrease in the number of shares underlying options, (ii) with the exception of Mr. Walsh and Ms. Gaudiosi, an amount approximately equal to the number of performance units awarded to each named executive officer, (iii) a slight increase in the number of performance units awarded to Ms. Gaudiosi, and (iv) a decrease in the number of performance units awarded to Mr. Walsh, in each case as compared to amounts calculated by Pay Governance using accounting values.
+The adjustments resulted in (i) a decrease in the number of shares underlying options for Mr. Walsh and an increase therein for all other NEOs and (ii) a decrease in the number of performance units awarded to Mr. Walsh and an increase therein for all other NEOs, in each case as compared to amounts calculated by Pay Governance using accounting values.

-As a result of the Committee's acceptance of management's recommendations, the named executive officers received between approximately 81 percent and 103 percent of the total dollar value of long-term compensation opportunity recommended by Pay Governance using accounting values.
+As a result of the Committee's acceptance of management's recommendations, the named executive officers received between approximately 83 percent and 107 percent of the total dollar value of long-term compensation opportunity recommended by Pay Governance using accounting values.
 The actual grant amounts based on the foregoing analysis are as follows:

 Name Shares Underlying Stock Options # Granted Performance Units Alerian MLP Index (as modified) # Granted Performance Units Customer Gain/Loss # Granted

-Jerry E. Sheridan 53,000 5,500 11,000

-Hugh J. Gallagher 14,000 1,400 2,300
+Hugh J. Gallagher 13,000 1,500 2,400

+Ted J. Jastrzebski 155,000 (1) N/A

-John L. Walsh 270,000 (1) N/A
+John L. Walsh 260,000 (1) N/A

 Monica M. Gaudiosi 60,000 (1) N/A

-Anthony D. Rosback 23,000 2,400 4,200
+Anthony D. Rosback 21,000 2,450 4,200

+Jerry E. Sheridan 50,000 5,600 11,250

-(1) Mr. Walsh and Ms. Gaudiosi were awarded 38,000 and 9,000 UGI performance units, respectively, during Fiscal 2017.
+(1) Messrs.
+Walsh and Jastrzebski and Ms. Gaudiosi were awarded 37,000, 21,000 and 8,500 UGI performance units, respectively, during Fiscal 2018.
+Mr. Jastrzebski was also awarded 12,000 UGI Corporation restricted stock units in connection with the commencement of his employment.